By William Bruce

 Perhaps the most common reason that a business is for sale is one that might not be readily apparent.
 But as a business broker, I see it frequently.
 And I’ll simply label it as “burn out.”
 After an owner has operated the same business for a number of years, some just plain get burned out.
 Some people are more prone to burn out than others.
 It’s highly subjective but certainly understandable.

-On a personal note, I experienced it a previous business that I owned.
-After twelve years, when it got to the point that I hated seeing customers come in the front door because I knew I’d have to spend time with them, I knew it was time to get out!
+On a personal note, I experienced it in a previous business that I owned.
+After 15 years, when it got to the point that I didn’t want to see customers come in the front door because I knew I’d have to spend time with them, I knew it was time to get out!
 Burn out is real and I see a lot of it.

 So in summary, be able to give a good reason for selling your business.
 It’ll get you started off on the right foot.

 In future articles, we will cover the additional issues involved in the successful sale of a business.